Penelope Appleyard (Fillide) & Angela Hicks in Handel's pastoral cantata Aminta e Fillide at St George's, Hanover Square on 28 November 2019

 3. Innovative preliminary exploration into restoring the symbiotic relationship between performer and audience, who during the Baroque interacted in a manner lost during the 19th century.
 I see this as absolutely critical to audiences gaining new understanding of gesture and projection of emotion by the singer.
 This again might be achieved both in workshops and in co-operation with suitable opera productions.

 Longer term plans for BOP will obviously require far more substantial funding.
 If what I am passionate about trying to achieve inspires a sympathetic reaction with anyone in a position to help in any way, then I would of course be delighted if you would get in contact with me.
-Equally, if you’re not in a position to help but think you know someone who might, I would be equally pleased to hear from you.
+Equally, if you’re not in a position to help but think you know someone who might be, I would be equally pleased to hear from you.
 Alternatively you might like to make a donation toward the cost of maintaining this site, which you can do below.
 Thank you so much for reading thus far.

 Please contact me at